Supporting Chinese lawyers to advocate the rule of law in China

 Case Summary

-Tang Jitian was born in Jilin on Sept.
-1, 1969.
-He began practicing law in 2005 in Guangdong, and relocated to Beijing in 2007, where he was a lawyer with the Beijing Anhui Law Firm until his license was revoked in 2009.
+Tang Jitian was born in Jilin on September 1, 1969.
+He began practicing law in 2005 in Guangdong.
+He relocated to Beijing in 2007, where he practiced with the Beijing Anhui Law Firm until his law license was revoked in 2009.

-Mr. Tang has spoken out on behalf of those persecuted for their beliefs, such as Falun Gong practitioners, as well as representing victims of illegal land requisition and home demolition; those discriminated against for having HIV, AIDS and hepatitis B; and parents of children harmed by melamine-tainted milk powder.
-Mr. Tang has been active in pursuing reform of China’s legal system, pushing for direct elections in the Beijing Lawyers Association.
-He was also one of the initial signers of Charter 08, a manifesto calling for fundamental changes in China, including an independent legal system, freedom of association, and the elimination of one-party rule.
+Mr. Tang is an outspoken advocate on behalf of those persecuted for their religious beliefs, such as Falun Gong practitioners.
+A law reform activist, he has pushed for direct elections in the Beijing Lawyers Association and was one of the initial signers of Charter 08, a manifesto calling for fundamental changes in China including an independent legal system, freedom of association, and the elimination of one-party rule.

-In response to Mr. Tang’s work and activism, his professional license has become a target: both his personal license and his firm license have been revoked.
+As a consequence of Mr. Tang’s work and activism, both his personal law license and that of his firm were revoked.

-In 2009, Mr. Tang’s employer, the Beijing Anhui Law Firm, failed its initial licensing assessment.
-The firm was informed that it had failed because members had handled mass cases; cases representing the victims of land grabs; detainees subjected to Re-education through Labor; Falun Gong practitioners; and victims of melamine-tainted milk powder.
+In 2009, Mr. Tang’s employer, the Beijing Anhui Law Firm, failed a so-called licensing assessment.
+It was told it had failed because of the many controversial cases and clients the firm had taken on, including mass cases, victims of land grabs, detainees subjected to re-education through labor, Falun Gong practitioners and families of children poisoned by melamine-tainted milk powder.
 Additionally, firm attorneys had called for democratic elections within the Beijing Lawyers Association.
-Under pressure, two partners in the firm resigned, leaving Anhui without the regulatory requirement of two partners.
+Two partners in the firm were then forced to resign, leaving Anhui without the requisite two partners needed for a law firm license.

-Mr. Tang’s personal law license was formally revoked after he defended a Falun Gong practitioner in Sichuan.
-During the course of the trial on April 27, 2009, the judge repeatedly blocked Mr. Tang and fellow defense lawyer Liu Wei’s efforts to speak out on behalf of their client.
-In a four-hour hearing on April 22, 2010, Mr. Tang and Ms. Liu were accused by the Beijing Municipal Justice Bureau of “disrupting courtroom order and interfering with the regular litigation process” in violation of Article 49(1), Clause 6, of the PRC Law on Lawyers.
-Their licenses were revoked two weeks later.
+Mr. Tang’s personal law license was revoked in 2010 after he defended a Falun Gong practitioner in Sichuan.
+During the course of the trial on April 27, 2009, the judge repeatedly stopped Mr. Tang and fellow defense lawyer Liu Wei from speaking on behalf of their client.
+In 2010, the Beijing Municipal Justice Bureau accused Mr. Tang and Mr. Liu of having “disrupted courtroom order and interfered with the regular litigation process” during the trial, in violation of Article 49(1), Clause 6, of the PRC Law on Lawyers.
+Their licenses were revoked, and although Mr. Tang appealed revocation, his appeal was unsuccessful.
+He then sued the Beijing Municipal Bureau of Justice for reinstatement and an apology.

-On May 4, 2010, Mr. Tang and Ms. Liu filed a criminal complaint with the Beijing Xicheng District Procuratorate against Xiao Lizhu, head of the Bureau’s Lawyers’ Management Department, claiming that she criminally abused her power in retaliating against them for their legal reform efforts.
-These efforts included filing a criminal complaint against Ms. Xiao and other Bureau officials for extorting exceptionally high annual license renewal fees from lawyers.
+In May 2010, Mr. Tang and Mr. Liu separately filed a criminal complaint with the Beijing Xicheng District Procuratorate against Xiao Lizhu, head of the Bureau’s Lawyers’ Management Department, claiming that she criminally abused her power by retaliating against them for their law reform efforts.
+Previously, Mr. Tang and Mr. Liu had made a criminal complaint against Ms. Xiao and other Bureau officials for extorting exceptionally high annual license renewal fees from lawyers.

 Other Resources